Mnuchin, Pelosi talk virus relief; GOP slashes jobless aid

 The Republicans come to the negotiating table hobbled by infighting and delays.
 Senate Majority Leader Mitch McConnell, R-Ky., said he wanted to hit “pause” on new spending after Congress approved a sweeping $2.2 trillion relief package in March.
 But Pelosi, D-Calif., took the opposite approach, swiftly passing a $3 trillion effort with robust Democratic support.
 In the intervening months, the crisis deepened.

 McConnell, flanked by top GOP chairs Monday at the Capitol, unveiled his long-awaited proposal.
-It provides some $105 billion to help schools and colleges reopen, new money for virus testing and business benefits, including a fresh round of loans under the Paycheck Protection Program, tax breaks and a sweeping liability shield from COVID-19-related lawsuits.
+It provides some $105 billion to schools and colleges, the K-12 funds tilted toward campuses that reopen with in-person learning.
+There’s more money for virus testing, $15 billion for child care centers and benefits for businesses, including a fresh round of loans under the Paycheck Protection Program, tax breaks and a sweeping liability shield from COVID-19-related lawsuits.

 The Republican proposal would also provide another round of $1,200 direct payments based on the same formula from the earlier aid bill.
-People making $75,000 or less would receive the full amount and those making more than $75,000 would receive less, depending on their income.
-People earning above $100,000 would again not qualify for the payment.
+People making $75,000 or less would receive the full amount, with the benefit phased out for those earning above $99,000, or double for married couples filing joint taxes.

+It also provides $1.7 billion for a new FBI headquarters in Washington, a non-pandemic-related expense that’s a top priority of the president but not of lawmakers or McConnell.
+Trump’s hotel is across the street from it on Pennsylvania Avenue.

-“Senate Republicans have offered another bold framework to help our nation,” McConnell said as he opened the Senate.
+“Senate Republicans have offered another bold framework to help our nation,” McConnell said.
+He called it a starting point in talks.

 But conservative Republicans quickly broke ranks on McConnell’s plan, arguing the spending was too much and priorities misplaced.
 Half the Republican senators could vote against the bill, some warned, and their opposition leaves McConnell heading into negotiations with Pelosi without the full force of the Senate majority behind him.